 1. Harder to Clone

-Traditional SIM cards can be cloned or swapped in order to steal phone numbers and redirect verification codes. eSIMs, however, are already digitally embedded in the device and cannot be physically accessed and copied, making it exponentially more difficult for SIM swaps to take place while enhancing protection against unauthorized access to accounts and identity theft.
+Traditional SIM cards can be cloned or swapped in order to steal phone numbers, redirect verification codes, and are particularly vulnerable to sim swap attacks. eSIMs, however, are already digitally embedded in the device and cannot be physically accessed and copied, making it exponentially more difficult for SIM swaps to take place while enhancing protection against unauthorized access to accounts and identity theft. eSIMs make SIM swapping more difficult because they are built into your device and activated remotely with carrier verification, adding an extra layer of security against unauthorized SIM exchanges.

 2. Encrypted Authentication